Financial workflows

 Even if you use accounting software to stay on top of it all, if you’re not experienced in this domain, you may quickly find yourself out of your depth.
 But you don’t have to go it alone — working with an accountant can provide the expertise and support you need to manage your business finances confidently.

 Of course, you may not need an accountant in the earliest days of your business, depending on the complexity of the business and your own comfort with finances.
-Since an accountant is an additional cost, it’s important to understand what an accountant really does, at what point you should consider bringing on board, and how to find the right one.
+Since an accountant is an additional cost, it’s important to understand what an accountant really does, at what point you should consider bringing one on board, and how to find the right one.

 Understanding the role of an accountant